-In a career that spanned a decade and a half, Diay brought home over 40 gold medals from international meets.
-Until today she remains the countries greatest ever female sprinter, with her 100-200-400m marks still standing.
+Diay brought home over 40 gold medals from international meets in a career that spanned a decade and a half.
+However, she remains the country’s greatest ever female sprinter, with her 100-200-400m marks still standing.

 “Sports has had a great impact in my life.
 It gave me the opportunity to bring prestige to my country and molded me into what I am today.
 I want my children to experience the same.”